Saintstone24/Saintstone24/README.md

 - Recently graduated in Computer and System engineering (Bachelor Level) in Sapienza, University of Rome
 - Contributed in the making of `NsOranEnv`, a gymnasium-compliant environment for 5G O-RAN simulations ([details](https://ieeexplore.ieee.org/document/10619796))
 - I am fluent in both English (CEFR level C1, as of October 2024) and Italian, which is my mother tongue.
-I would like to improve and regain my knowledge of German, which I used to speak decently.
-I can also understand basic written Spanish, although not reliably.
+I am also practicing German in my day to day life in Switzerland.

 ## About Me 📝